apache/druid/docs/content/operations/management-guis.md

 http://<ROUTER_IP>:<ROUTER_PORT>
 ```

-This console subsumes the functionality provided by the older consoles described below, which are still available if needed.
+The Druid Console contains all of the functionality provided by the older consoles described below, which are still available if needed.
+The legacy consoles may be replaced by the Druid Console in the future.

 ## Legacy Consoles